 Man… the very first note I played on a Pensa bass was terrific.
-I heard the tone I think all bass player in the world would like to hear.
-Deep and clear lows, well balanced mids, sparkling highs, excellent playability, class-A jazz bass tone … Can you figure out the result of this visit to Rudy’s Music Shop?
+I heard the tone that I think all bass player in the world would like to hear.
+Deep and clear lows, well balanced mids, sparkling highs, excellent playability, class-A jazz bass tone … Can you figure out the result of this visit to Rudy’s Music Stop?
 At the time I didn’t have money to buy it, but a couple years later I bought a Pensa bass.

-My bass has a black Korina chambered body, maple neck and Pau Ferro fingerboard.
+My bass has a black Korina chambered body, maple neck and pau ferro fingerboard.
 The pickups are Lindy Fralin Split and the preamp is a Pensa Custom.

 The four controls are neck pickup volume, bridge pickup volume, treble and bass.
 Despite being a common controls setting, they have some particularities.
 The bass control is a boost-only control.
-It means it only adds bass and if you want a flat sound, you have to set it to zero volume.
+It means it only adds bass and, if you want a flat sound, you have to set it to zero volume.
 On the other hand, the treble control is a regular boost/cut control.

 Both volume controls have a “pull” function.
 The neck pickup volume control turns the electronics to passive mode, while the bridge pickup control alters the pickup configuration from parallel to serial.

 It is an amazing instrument.
 It has a well balanced and versatile jazz bass tone with its characteristic prominent mids and with a strong and clean lows.
 Every slight change I make in the pickup controls alters a lot the tone of the instrument.
 It is very versatile.
 In addition, the serial pickup tone is killing.

 One of the things that most catches my eyes is the cleanliness of the tone.
 When I record with my Pensa, I almost don’t need to add EQ to correct its tone.
 Almost perfect!